sematext/docs/docs/guide/monitoring-guide.md

 ## App Navigation

-### Sidebars
+### Side Navigation

-Left sidebar can be collapsed for full reports view and is used to easily switch across monitoring, log management, transaction tracing, real user monitoring, and other user & team system features.
-All sidebar options are selectable at all times and the right aligned chevrons indicate that the top level section is collapsible and contains additional subitems.
+Side navigation is peristent UI region that can be collapsed / toggled on or off for full reports view, and is used to easily switch across monitoring, log management, transaction tracing, real user monitoring, and other user & team system features.
+All side navigation options are selectable at all times and the right aligned chevrons indicate that the top level section is collapsible and contains additional subitems.

+Side Navigation consists of the following top level sections:

+- Dashboards
+- Infrastructure
+- Monitoring
+- Logs
+- Correlations
+- Alerts and Events
+- Integrations

+as infrastructure and app monitoring, log management, transaction tracing, and real user monitoring system regions and

+- Invites
+- Team
+- Account

+as user and team system features.

 ### App & Dash Selector

-The App & Dash dropdown Selector lets you choose any logging or monitoring app as well as any dashboard reports that you have generated from those apps.
-Moreover, infrastructure views such as AppMap, NetMap, Servers, and Containers are also available, and together provide seamless switching and navigation between logging, and app & IT infrastructure monitoring, essential when rushing to fix IT production issues.
+The App & Dash dropdown Selector lets you choose any logging or monitoring app as well as any dashboard report(s) that you have generated from those apps.
+Moreover, infrastructure views such as AppMap, NetMap, Servers, and Containers are also available for selection, and together provide seamless switching and navigation between logging, and app & IT infrastructure monitoring, essential when rushing to fix IT production issues.

 ### App Actions

-Right next to the Selector is App Actions dropdown menu with various app specific functions, namely instructions to install monitor and start sending your metrics, app settings, alert rules, heartbeat alert creation as well as ability to connect two different apps, invite team members, and transfer app ownership.
+Right next to the App & Dash Selector is the App Actions dropdown menu, horizontal elipsis icon, opening various app specific functions, namely instructions to install monitor and start sending your metrics, app settings, alert rules, heartbeat alert creation as well as ability to connect two different apps, invite team members, and transfer app ownership.

-All App Actions open in a modal dialogue window and let you adjust and edit settings or create various alerts.
+All App Actions open in a modal dialogue window as temporary UI regions and let you adjust and edit settings or create various alerts.
 App view remains unchanged and allows for easy interaction between various system settings and reports view.

 ### Time Picker